Hönow

 Hönow (/de/) is a village in Brandenburg, Germany, near the border of Berlin.
-Autonomous municipality until October 2003, it belongs to the municipality of Hoppegarten, in the district of Märkisch-Oderland; and its population is of 9,800 inhabitants.
+An autonomous municipality until October 2003, it belongs to the municipality of Hoppegarten, in the district of Märkisch-Oderland, and its population is of 9,800 inhabitants.

 Geography

 Situated in the western side Märkisch-Oderland, Hönow borders the city of Berlin (district of Marzahn-Hellersdorf).
 Its territory is detached from the rest of municipal area by a strip belonging to Berlin.
 Since October 2003 it merged in the municipality of Hoppegarten and a small section of it was ceded to Berlin in 1990.

 Hönow is divided into 4 zones: Hönow-Dorf, Hönow-Nord, Hönow-Siedlungserweiterung and Hönow-West.
 Hönow-Dorf represents the middle of the village.

 Landscape

 Hönow's landscape is characterized mainly by the agriculturally used areas.
 Hönow also has its own forest, which is officially called Herrendike, but is usually referred to only as Hönower forest.

 In the southeast separates the Zochegraben, or even Zoche, Hönow of Neuenhagen.
 It flows in a wide valley, but has a very narrow river.

 To the north is the Narrow Lake, which is fed by a small stream that is mostly dry during the summer.
 From it leads an also dry in the summer in the Retsee, which is the largest of the Hönower Seeen with about 8 ha.
 This was originally fed by a small ditch that goes through the Herrendike and comes from the Steinhöfelsee additionally fed.
 From the Retsee another stream leads into the house lake, which lies immediately west of the village center.
 This is about 7.5 acres in size.
 Previously, both lakes were referred to as 1st, 2nd and 3rd sea, because the Retsee can be formally divided into two different lakes. (see Google Maps) From the Haussee the stream leads into the Hönower Weiherkette (/de/) where it becomes the Hellersdorfer Graben.